 Maps are constructed per observation phase after filtering time-ordered data.
 This process includes the removal of third-order polynomial trends, filtering of scan-synchronous signals, and removal of beam systematics by deprojection~\cite{BICEPKeck2021b}.
-Weighting is applied using inverse noise variance derived from the timestreams, yielding estimates of the Stokes parameters $T, Q, U$ and their variances.
+Weighting is applied using inverse noise variance derived from the time streams, yielding estimates of the Stokes parameters $T, Q, U$ and their variances.
 The $Q$ and $U$ maps are converted to $E$ and $B$ using a map-based purification method described in BK-VII~\cite{bicep2keckvii}.

 A suite of jackknife null tests is performed to validate data quality and identify systematic contamination~\cite{BICEP2Keck2015}.
-In this work we use additional multipole bandpowers compared to the standard BK18 analysis to achieve stronger constraining power.
-We verify that these higher multipole bandpowers pass the standard suite of jackknife tests.
-Following the procedure described in Appendix B of BK-XIII~\cite{BICEPKeck2021b}, we repeat all $\chi^2$ and $\chi$ null tests using the same data-split definitions but extend the number of bandpowers from the baseline nine to fourteen, so that we use multipoles up to $\ell \approx 520$.
+In this work, we use additional multipole band powers compared to the standard BK18 analysis to achieve stronger constraining power.
+We verify that these higher multipole band powers pass the standard suite of jackknife tests.
+Following the procedure described in Appendix B of BK-XIII~\cite{BICEPKeck2021b}, we repeat all $\chi^2$ and $\chi$ null tests using the same data-split definitions but extend the number of band powers from the baseline nine to fourteen, so that we use multipoles up to $\ell \approx 520$.

-We find that the distribution of Probability to Exceed (PTE) values remains consistent with expectations from simulations (Figure~\ref{fig:jackknife_220}), with no increase in the number of extreme PTEs ($<0.01$ or $>0.99$) relative to the baseline analysis for any of the map frequencies.
+We find that the distribution of probability to exceed (PTE) values remains consistent with expectations from simulations (Fig.~\ref{fig:jackknife_220}), with no increase in the number of extreme PTEs ($<0.01$ or $>0.99$) relative to the baseline analysis for any of the map frequencies.

-We analyze the four mapsets of BK18: the large-field 95 GHz maps and three small-field maps at 95 GHz, 150 GHz and 220 GHz.
-We also use external \textit{Planck} data, namely the PR4 maps at 30 GHz, 44 GHz, 143 GHz, 217 GHz and 353 GHz~\cite{Planck2018III}, to constrain foreground parameters, particularly thermal dust, which dominates at higher frequencies.
+We analyze the four mapsets of BK18: the large-field 95 GHz maps and three small-field maps at 95, 150 and 220 GHz.
+We also use external \textit{Planck} data, namely the PR4 maps at 30, 44, 143, 217 and 353 GHz~\cite{Planck2018III}, to constrain foreground parameters, particularly thermal dust, which dominates at higher frequencies.
 By marginalizing over foregrounds, we effectively separate their contribution from the cosmological signal.